Azure Kubernetes Service(AKS) Troubleshooting FAQs

 Proxy is only supported from kubectl version 1.19 and above.

-If you want to disable automatic alerts for a specific node condition
+How to disable automatic alerts for a specific node condition?

 Disable the specific condition by navigating to Settings > Performance Polling > Optimize Data Collection > Azure Kubernetes Service.